alifsemi/alif_ml-embedded-evaluation-kit/docs/use_cases/kws.md

 First, the audio data is normalized to the range (`-1`, `1`).

 > **Note:** Mel-Frequency Cepstral Coefficients (MFCCs) are a common feature that is extracted from audio data and can
-> be used as input for machine learning tasks.
-Such as keyword spotting and speech recognition.
+> be used as input for machine learning tasks such as keyword spotting and speech recognition.
 For implementation
 > details, please refer to: `source/application/main/include/Mfcc.hpp`

 Next, a window of 640 audio samples is taken from the start of the audio clip.
 From these 640 samples, we calculate 10